-This Harvest Salad has all the ingredients you’ll want in a Fall dish!
-Packed with chopped kale, roasted squash, pomegranate seeds, toasted pecans and topped with a super easy & delicious Maple Balsamic for the absolute perfect holiday salad all Fall and Winter Long!
+This Harvest Salad has all the ingredients you’ll want in a Winter kale salad recipe!
+Packed with chopped kale, roasted squash, pomegranate seeds, toasted pecans and topped with a super easy & delicious Maple Balsamic Dressing for the absolute perfect holiday salad all Fall and Winter Long!

 My fabulous blogging girlfriends are here with me today bringing you healthy sides for your Thanksgiving feast.
 I am in love with this month’s round up because I mean… check out these recipes!
 Gorgeous, delicious, and good-for-you!
 I call it a WIN.
 Your family and friends will thank you, too!

 You guys, I’ve been putting this dressing on EVERYTHING.
 It is my favorite dressing that everybody loves and it is SO easy to make.
 You need to make it immediately.

 - Steak Cobb Salad

 - Melon Salad with Proscuitto

 How do you soften kale for a salad?

 To prepare kale for a salad, massage the kale with oil and lemon for 1-3 minutes.